KILTprotocol/docs/docs/sdk/1-workshop/00-welcome.md

 :::info What you can expect

 📦 Topics: <a href="https://github.com/KILTprotocol/sdk-js">KILT SDK</a> essentials, basic credential workflow.
-This includes creating a CTYPE and a claim; attesting a claim; and finally verifying the attested claim.
+This includes creating a CTYPE and a claim; attesting a claim; and finally verifying the credential.

 ⏳ Duration: 15-45 minutes.